International Holocaust Remembrance Alliance: Working groups

 The Academic Working Group (AWG) is concerned with promoting Holocaust research, increasing accessibility to, and organizing research into, archives, and encouraging international cooperation on research and scholarship.
 The AWG was instrumental in opening the International Tracing Service archives in Bad Arolson, which contains some 70 million pages of documents relating to the fate of over 17 million victims of World War II.

-Education Working Group (EWG)

-The Education Working Group (EWG) provides advice and expertise on matters of educational best practices, and works with member countries and project partners on educational development.
-The EWG has developed a wide range of teaching guidelines.